jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - Testing
             - Operations and maintenance
         - A major criticism of this model is that it's very rigid, and not ideal for most complex projects which often contain many variables that affect the scope throughout the project's lifecycle
-    - **Spiral model**: a risk-driven development process that follows an iterative model while also including waterfall elements
+    - **Spiral model**: improved waterfall dev process providing for a cycle of Plan, Do, Check, Act (PDCA) sub-stages at each phase of the SDLC; a risk-driven development process that follows an iterative model while also including waterfall elements
         - following defined phases to completion and then repeats the process, resembling a spiral
         - the spiral model provides a solution to the major criticism of the waterfall model in that it allows devs to return to planning stages as technical demands and customer requirements iterate
     - **DevOps (Development and Operations)**: an approach to software development, quality assurance, and technology operations that seeks to unite siloed staff, and bring the three functions together in a single operational model
-        - closely aligned with the Agile development approach, DevOps aims to dramatically decrease the time required to develop, test, and deploy software changes
+        - closely aligned with lean and the Agile development approach, DevOps aims to dramatically decrease the time required to develop, test, and deploy software changes
         - using the DevOps model, and continuous integration/continuous delivery (CI/CD), orgs strive to roll out code dozens or even hundreds of times per day
         - this requires a high degree of automation, including integrating code repositories, the software configuration management process, and the movement of code between development, testing and production environments
         - the tight integration of development and operations also calls for the simultaneous integration of security controls
         - security must be tightly integrated and move with the same agility
     - **DevSecOps**: refers to the integration of development, security, and operations
+        - provides for a merger of phased review (as in the waterfall SDLC) with the DevOps method, to incorporate the needs for security, safety, resilience or other emerging properties in the final system, at each turn of the cycle of development
         - DevSecOps supports the concept of software-defined security, where security controls are actively managed into the CI/CD pipeline

 - 8.1.2 Maturity models (e.g., Capability Maturity Model (CMM), Software Assurance Maturity Model (SAMM))
     - Software Engineering Institute (SEI) (Carnegie Mellon University) created the Capability Maturity Model for Software (AKA Software Capability Maturity Model, abbreviated SW-CMM, CMM, or SCMM)
+        - **SW-CMM**: a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software
         - all software development moves through a set of maturity phases in sequential fashion, and CMM describes the principles and practices underlying software process maturity, intended to help improve the maturity and quality of software processes
         - note that CMM doesn't explicitly address security
         - stages of the CMM: